 Umbraco Illuminates Lighting

-In July 2015 I created an ASP.NET website to connect to an existing database of lighting products.
-The original consumer facing website was built by a third-party and would use an API to the database in order to add and update products.
-In order to enable these updates, the third-party would charge systematically for any changes made.
-Due to time constraints (two weeks), I recreated a prototype of the public facing website using the database directly – thus by passing the third-party entirely.
+In July 2015, I created an ASP.NET website to connect with an existing database of lighting products.
+The original consumer-facing website was built by a third party and used an API to access the database for adding and updating products.
+The third party charged systematically for any changes made.

-Many of the models I had created in the first prototype were reused – as the data structure had remained the same.
-The end client is a global market leader in its field, as such the website is multilingual.
-I carried out much of the frontend development for this site defining document types, templates and language variants.
-I also applied responsive styling to an associated document library.
+As time passed and the brand evolved, I collaborated with another developer to create an Umbraco version of the website.
+Many of the models I had designed in the initial prototype were reused.
+The end-client is a global market leader in its field, making the website multilingual.
+I handled much of the frontend development for this site, defining document types, templates, and language variants.
+Additionally, outside of the main Umbraco website I applied responsive styling to an associated document library.